Savoiardi Biscuits (Homemade Lady Fingers)

 You don’t want to mess too much with the batter itself because it’s quite delicate.
 You can certainly remove 2 Tbsp of flour and replace it with unsweetened cocoa powder or add 1-2 tsp of any kind of extract or spice (after the eggs are whipped).

 That’s about as far as I would take it.
-I don’t recommend even using any citrus zest because it prevents the eggs from whipping up properly and lowers the pH of the batter, inhibiting its rise and browning.
+I don’t recommend even using any citrus zest because the oils can prevent the eggs from whipping up properly.

 The Lady Fingers will no longer look wet, they’ll have a light golden color, not a dark golden brown color.
 Then gently press your finger into it and it should be firm.
 If it springs back or your fingerprint stays indented, leave it a few more minutes.